DrTriv/DrTriv/README.md

 - 👋 Hi, I’m @DrTriv (Dr Akash Trivedi), I am a Research Fellow & Tutor in Engineering at the University of Oxford
 - 👀 I’m interested in applying computational/programming tools to solve interesting problems
-- 🌱 I’m currently learning how to translate my experiences with Matlab into Python.
+- 🌱 I’m currently learning how to translate my experiences in academia to the wider world.
 I'm also interested in learning more about web3, data science, ML/AI, CV and NLP
-- 💞️ I’m looking to collaborate on opportunities to apply the concepts I mentioned above to Materials Engineering.
-Also, any opportunity to apply these concepts to cool projects!
+- 💞️ I’m looking to collaborate on opportunities to apply the concepts mentioned above.
+Either to Materials Engineering (my PhD research area) or any other cool projects!
 - 📫 How to reach me: www.linktr.ee/akash

 Programming experiences: